 - Roof installations, such as HVAC (heating, ventilation, and air conditioning) systems, overload the roof

-Roof water needs to flow into the drainage channels without hindrances.
+Because of the weather conditions in Colorado Springs, roof water needs to flow into the drainage channels without hindrances.
 Roof protrusions can block water even before it gets to the drainage channels.
-Such protrusions can trigger ponding because they divert the water from its natural path.
+Such protrusions can trigger ponding water on a flat roof because they divert the water from its natural path.
 Examples of such protrusions include:

 - HVAC units